-The Company may employ leverage to enhance returns on equity although the extent of such leverage will vary on a property by property basis.
-Wherever possible, the Directors intend to seek financing on non-recourse, asset by asset basis.
-The Company has no set limit on its overall level of gearing, however it is anticipated that the Company will employ a gearing ratio of up to 75 % of the total value of its interest in income-generating properties within its property portfolio.
+The Company may employ leverage to enhance returns on equity.
+Wherever possible, the Directors intend to seek financing on a non-recourse, asset by asset basis.
+The Company has no set limit on its overall level of gearing.
+However, it is anticipated that the Company shall employ a gearing ratio of up to 75 per cent of the total value of its interest in income-generating properties within its property portfolio.